 Based on the results summarized above, models 3 and 4 (Eqs.
-4 & 5) seem to be the most promising for global J_5

-354 prediction among all model types owing to their low MAE values.
-However, the lower RMSE for model 4 showed

-355 its outperformance to model 3.
+4&5) seem to be the most promising for global J_5 prediction among all model types owing to their low MAE values.
+However, the lower RMSE for model 4 showed its outperformance to model 3.

-356 3.3.2 Akaike Information Criterion
+330 3.1.2 Akaike Information Criterion

-357 The Akaike Information Criterion (AIC) is a statistical measure that helps to evaluate the goodness-of-fit of a 358 statistical model.
-We use AIC as an evaluation tool because it can evaluate models with different number of 359 parameters and complexities, ensuring a balanced assessment.
-Eventually, it allows us to select the model with the 360 best balance between the model complexity and goodness-of-fit.
-The parameters used to calculate the AIC for each site are shown in Tables S4-S6.
-A lower AIC score indicates a superior goodness-of-fit and a lower tendency for 361 model overfitting.
-The relative likelihood term $(L, L = e^{(AICmin-AICi)/2})$, calculated from AIC scores, reflects the 362 likelihood that the ith model minimizes information loss as compared to the model with the lowest AIC.
-A relative 363 likelihood of 1 suggests that the model outstands other models in minimizing information loss.
-For boreal forest 364 environments (Table.
-S4), and urban environments (Table.
-S5), both models 1 and 4 minimized information loss 365 the most.
+The Akaike Information Criterion (AIC) is a statistical measure that helps to evaluate the goodness-of-fit of a 331 statistical model.
+We use AIC as an evaluation tool because it can evaluate models with different number of 332 parameters and complexities, ensuring a balanced assessment.
+Eventually, it allows us to select the model with the 333 best balance between the model complexity and goodness-of-fit.
+The parameters used to calculate the AIC for each 334 site are shown in Tables S4-S6.
+A lower AIC score indicates a superior goodness-of-fit and a lower tendency for 335 model overfitting.
+The relative likelihood term (L, $L = e^{(AICmin-AICi)/2}$), calculated from AIC scores, reflects the 336 likelihood that the ith model minimizes information loss as compared to the model with the lowest AIC.
+A relative 337 likelihood of 1 suggests that the model outstands other models in minimizing information loss.
+For boreal forest 338 environments (Table, S4), and urban environments (Table, S5), both models 1 and 4 minimized information loss 339 the most.
 For rural regions, model 4 (Eq.
 5) performs the best (Table.
 S6).
-Compared to the baseline model (model 366 1, Eq.
+Compared to the baseline model (model 340 1, Eq.
 2), we find that H2SO4 is a more powerful parameter than RH or CS in all environments.
-However, in 367 Manacapuru, including RH and CS shows clearly an improved predictive accuracy in model 4 (Eq.
+However, in 341 342 Manacapuru, including RH and CS shows clearly an improved predictive accuracy in model 4 (Eq.
 5).
-368

-369 4 Results and discussion
+343 4 Results and discussion

-370 4.1 Parameterization testing results
+344 4.1 Parameterization testing results

-371 The scatterplots (Fig. 2) demonstrate the overall performance of the parameterizations from the 4 models (Eqs.
-2-372 5) using the testing dataset.
-The overall and site-specific Pearson's coefficients, slopes from robust linear fit between the measured and modelled J_5 , as well as the number of data points from the testing dataset, can be found 373 in Table 3.
-Overall, r increased significantly for model 2 and 3 (Fig. 2b & 2c, r = 0.69, r = 0.71) compared to model 374 1 (Fig. 2a, r = 0.55) as we include relative humidity and condensation sink as model parameters.
-Model 4 provides 375 376 the best linear fit results, implying that the model can predict an overall reliable estimation on J_5 in all the 377 investigated environment types (Fig. 2d, r = 0.78).
-It is notable that with the combined data sets, the condensation 378 sink receives a positive exponent in models 3 and 4 ($k{CS} = 0.56$ and 0.67, respectively), likely due to its association 379 with concentrations of other condensable vapors than H_2SO_4 and traffic emissions.
+The scatterplots (Fig. 2) demonstrate the overall performance of the parameterizations from the 4 models (Eqs.
+2-5) using the testing dataset.
+The overall and site-specific Pearson's coefficients, slopes from robust linear fit between the measured and modelled J_5 , as well as the number of data points from the testing dataset, can be found in Table 3.
+Overall, r increased significantly for model 2 and 3 (Fig. 2b & 2c, r = 0.69, r = 0.71) compared to model

+1 (Fig. 2a, r = 0.55) as we include the impacts from meteorology and vapor loss.
+Model 4 provides the best linear fit results, implying that the model can predict an overall reliable estimation on J_5 despite the environment types (Fig. 2d, r = 78).

-380 4.1.1 Boreal forests: Hyytiälä and Värriö
+352 4.1.1 Boreal forests: Hyytiälä and Värriö